Washi1337/AsmResolver/docs/peimage/pe-building.rst

 PE File Building
 ================

-An ``IPEImage`` is a higher level abstraction of an actual PE file, and hides many of the actual implementation details such as raw section layout and contents of data directories.
-While this makes reading and interpretation of a PE very easy, it makes writing a more involved process.
+An ``IPEImage`` is a higher-level abstraction of an actual PE file, and hides many of the actual implementation details such as raw section layout and contents of data directories.
+While this makes reading and interpreting a PE very easy, it makes writing a more involved process.

 Unfortunately, the PE file format is not well-structured.
 Compilers and linkers have a lot of freedom when it comes to the actual design and layout of the final PE file.
 For example, one compiler might place the Import Address Table (IAT) in a separate section (such as the MSVC), while others will put it next to the code in the text section (such as the C# compiler).
 This degree of freedom makes it virtually impossible to make a completely generic PE file builder, and as such AsmResolver does not come with one out of the box.